-Typically, you cannot get a new Electronic Benefits Transfer (EBT) card the same day you request it.
+Typically, you cannot get an Electronic Benefits Transfer (EBT) replacement card the same day you request it.

-In-Person Card Replacement
+Agencies With In-Person Card Replacement

 Depending on when you call, you may be able to pick up your card the same day.
 The customer service hotline is available 24/7, but card pick-up is only available during office hours.